jeanpaulmst/Examen-MercadoLibre/README.md

 1. Download the project
 2. Download the necessary dependencies to run the project
 3. Run the project
-4. Start the H2 Database
+4. Start the H2 Database, navegating to: http://localhost:8080/h2-console/
-5. Test the requests
+5. You can test the API locally or using render
+    *   Locally, with the URL: http://localhost:8080/swagger-ui/index.html
+    *   On render, with the URL: https://examen-mercadolibre.onrender.com
+7. Try the API with Postman or any other software of your preference
 ---

 # **Ejercicio MercadoLibre - Backend (ES)**